Sustainability

 BDMS commits to conducting fair, transparent and verifiable business operations under good ethics and anti-corruption principle, considering the benefits of all stakeholders from internal and external businesses in Thailand and abroad.
 Moreover, BDMS supports and governs the executives and all employees by enforcing and announcing the Code of Conduct and related policies such as BDMS Code of Conduct, Fraud Prevention and Anti-Corruption Policy, Whistleblower Policy and Policy on Non-Infringement of Intellectual Property Rights and Copyrights.
 In addition, BDMS communicates all policies to the executives, Board of Directors and all employees with the intention to set the regulations and work scope under good ethics, corporate governance and integrity as essential principles for business operations.

-Employee Code of Conduct
+BDMS Employee Code of Conduct

-• Political Action
+• Political Engagement

-• Maintaining Corporate Assets
+• Company Assets Protection

-• Confidentiality and Use of Internal Information
+• Confidentiality and Internal Data Usage

-• Conflicts of the Interest
+• Conflicts of Interest

 • Giving and Receiving Gifts

-• Safe, Health, and Environment
+• Occupational Health, Safety and Environment

 BDMS Supplier Code of Conduct